PappaNiels/FiveM-iFruit-Phone/README.md

 ```

 - player = The server id that receives the job invite (interger)
-- entity = The entity that the player needs to be close to in order to use the hack (entity)
+- entity = The entity that the player needs to be close to in order to use the hack (entity).
+You can put 0 here to ignore the radius.
+The blips will also not be created.
 - radius = The radius that the person needs to be in (float)
 - colour = The colour of the blip (interger) (See https://docs.fivem.net/docs/game-references/blips/#blip-colors for the colour ids)
 - useExtraBlip = If a extra blip needs to be created for the entity (bool)